Architecture of Individuation (AOI)

 The stability question: Why these configurations?
 What determines which dissociative arrangements are actualized within mind-at-large, and which are structurally impossible, unstable, or unrealized?

-This essay attempts both derivations.
+This essay attempts both.
 It starts from the minimal ontological premise — consciousness is fundamental; individual minds are dissociated aspects of it — and asks what individuation structurally requires.
-The aim is not to replace CST’s clinical observations but to ground them: to show that the two axes are not empirical generalizations compatible with idealism but necessary features of what individuation must be if consciousness-first metaphysics is true.
+The aim is not to replace CST’s clinical observations but to ground them: to show that the two axes are connected to the logic of dissociative individuation, and that this connection survives examination even if the axes are not the only parameters that could be identified.

 II.
 What Individuation Requires